tramlinehq/docs/docs/inviting-team.md

 ## View memberships

-Additionally, you can be a part of multiple organizations, and switch between them,
+Additionally, you can be a part of multiple organizations and switch between them:

 ![](/img/memberships.png)